robertfeldt/BlackBoxOptim.jl/README.md

     bboptimize(rosenbrock2d, (-5.0, 5.0); dimensions = 2, method = :de_rand_1_bin)

 Note that the rosenbrock2d function is quite easy to optimize.
-Even a random search will come close if we give it many iterations:
+Even a random search will come close if we give it more time:

-    bboptimize(rosenbrock2d, (-5.0, 5.0); dimensions = 2, method = :random_search, iterations = 3e4)
+    bboptimize(rosenbrock2d, (-5.0, 5.0); dimensions = 2, method = :random_search, max_time = 10.0)

-But if we optimize the same rosenbrock function in, say, 30 dimensions that will be very hard for a random searcher while sNES or DE can find good solutions if we give it some time.
+But if we optimize the same rosenbrock function in, say, 30 dimensions that will be very hard for a random searcher while sNES or DE can find good solutions if we give them some time.
 We can compare optimizers using the `compare_optimizers` function:

     function rosenbrock(x)
       return( sum( 100*( x[2:end] - x[1:end-1].^2 ).^2 + ( x[1:end-1] - 1 ).^2 ) )
     end

-    res = compare_optimizers(rosenbrock, (-5.0, 5.0); dimensions = 30, iterations = 4e4);
+    res = compare_optimizers(rosenbrock, (-5.0, 5.0); dimensions = 30, max_time = 5.0);

 # Configurable Options